rafaelmprogrammer/count-up-timer/README.md

-# stopwatch
+# count-up timer

-This is a crescent stopwatch made in language C.
+This is a count-up timer made in language C.

 Source Code: https://www.youtube.com/watch?v=RlNwhYcEzM4